herschel666/Backboned-v2/README.md

 Backboned v2 is the follow-up to [Backboned](https://github.com/herschel666/Backboned) — an AJAX-Wordpress-theme powered by Backbone.js.
 I decided to create a new repository for this one, as the differences in the concept and the code are too large.

+For usage go into your terminal and do …

+	$ cd path/to/backboned-v2
+	$ bower install

+For further development install the Node-dependencies as well …

+	$ npm install

 ## How does it work?

 Backboned v2 is a mixture of [Require.js](http://requirejs.org) for modularization and script loading, [Backbone.js](http://documentcloud.github.io/backbone/) as a client-side MVC and [Mustache](http://mustache.github.io) for templating (client- and server-side).
 While using the History-API, Backbone.js fetches the JSON-data and renders it into the DOM.
 On the server-side a controller sends the data due to the request type.
 There are three different types of requests: